umarhassan-mitodl/8.591j-fall-2004/content/pages/study-materials.md

   youtube_id: null
 ---

 Lecture 25 covers Drosophila development.
-A good internet resource for this is [FlyMove](http://flymove.uni-muenster.de/).
+A good internet resource for this is {{% resource_link "a3ccd1bd-2f0a-43dd-a55f-36b9a785a394" "FlyMove" %}}.

 MATLAB® Reference
 -----------------

 The best way to learn MATLAB® is to just play with it.
-Another option is to work through the official [online tutorial](http://www.mathworks.com/academia/student_center/tutorials.html).
+Another option is to work through the official {{% resource_link "853bea9c-ba44-4e9e-ad39-c891a9840519" "online tutorial" %}}.

 Suggested MATLAB® Reference Texts
 ---------------------------------